JesiahChow/Assignment2/README.md

 # Assignment2

 Team Frosty
-Jesiah and Mikhail
+Jesiah and Mikhail P02
 <br>
 Design Process:
 For our assignment 2, we will be doing a trivia quiz both suitable for the elderly and younger generations like us.
-It will be fun and educational quiz for all ages to learn.
+It will be fun and educational quiz for all ages to learn and at the same time improve their general knowledge and train their mind.
 There will be a total of 10 questions of 3 different topics to choose from.<br>
-There will be a range of difficulties ranging from easy, medium to hard.
+The topics are general knowledge, politics and sports.There will be a range of difficulties ranging from easy, medium to hard.

 There will be a total of 4 pages.